 I always wanted to write.
 I have spent my time in the classroom commenting upon the work of others in one way and another as a teacher.
 I didn’t want to be a parasite for ever.
 I had to write for myself.
 Only then did I have the right to comment on the processes involved.
 I felt that it was time I stopped preaching and did something creative.
 As an art teacher once said to me, you wouldn’t appoint an art teacher who couldn’t draw, you wouldn’t employ a music teacher who couldn’t play the piano.
 Why should English teachers be different?
 Uncomplicated words, but they have stayed with me always.

-My first book was a GCSE Study Guide for York Notes – Heaney and Clarke and Pre 1914 Poetry. ( ISBN 0-582-77264-8) This has been very successful and is still available.
-If you click here you will be taken to the Amazon website where you can find out more about it.
-I enjoyed writing this book very much and I am pleased that it appears to have continued to help students since its first publication in 2003.
+My first book was a GCSE Study Guide for York Notes – Heaney and Clarke and Pre 1914 Poetry. ( ISBN 0-582-77264-8) .
+I enjoyed writing this book very much and I was pleased that it appears to have helped many students since its first publication in 2003.

 A piece I wrote in the Times Education Supplement led to an invitation to write a book on dyspraxia for Continuum Press.
 There is a page here on the site about dyspraxia because it is something which is very important to me.
-I have now written three books on dyspraxia for Continuum and you can find out about them by clicking here.
+Click on this link to go to my Dyspraxia page.
+My books on Dyspraxia are still available on Amazon and in bookshops.

 My other books for Continuum have been